Alejandro Encinas

-Alejandro Encinas Rodríguez (born May 13, 1954) is a Mexican left-wing politician.
-He served in the cabinet of Andrés Manuel López Obrador during his tenure as Head of the Federal Government (Mayor of Mexico City).
-Encinas succeeded López Obrador as Head of Government in 2005 after he resigned to run for president, and served until 2006.
-In 2023, he was appointed by López Obrador to serve as acting Secretary of the Interior.
-Encinas previously served as a Senator from the State of Mexico.
+Alejandro de Jesús Encinas Rodríguez (born 13 May 1954) is a Mexican left-wing politician.
+He served in the cabinet of Andrés Manuel López Obrador during his tenure as head of government of the Federal District.
+Encinas succeeded López Obrador as head of government in 2005 after he resigned to run for president, and served until 2006.
+In 2023, he was appointed by López Obrador to serve as acting secretary of the interior in the federal government.
+Encinas previously served as a senator from the State of Mexico.

-Encinas is currently a member of Morena.
-He was previously affiliated with the Party of the Democratic Revolution (PRD), the Unified Socialist Party of Mexico, the Mexican Socialist Party, and the Mexican Communist Party.
+Encinas is currently a member of the National Regeneration Movement (Morena).
+He was previously affiliated with the Party of the Democratic Revolution (PRD), the Unified Socialist Party of Mexico (PSUM), the Mexican Socialist Party (PMS), and the Mexican Communist Party (PCM).

 Education

-Alejandro Encinas has a degree in economics from the National Autonomous University of Mexico.
+Alejandro Encinas was born in Mexico City on 13 May 1954.
+He has a degree in economics from the National Autonomous University of Mexico (UNAM).

 Career

-He is a former researcher of the United Nations Economic Commission for Latin America and the Caribbean.
+He is a former researcher at the United Nations Economic Commission for Latin America and the Caribbean (ECLAC).
 He served twice in the Chamber of Deputies (1985-1988 and 1991-1994).

-In 2000, he ran for chief administrator (delegado) of Álvaro Obregón, a borough of Mexico City.
+In 2000, he ran for borough chief (delegado) of Álvaro Obregón, a borough of Mexico City.
 He was defeated by conservative opponent Luis Eduardo Zuno Chavira.

-Following Andrés Manuel López Obrador's election as Head of Government of the Federal District (Mayor of Mexico City), he in his cabinet as Minister of Economic Development and as Government Secretary.
-After López Obrador resigned to run for president in 2006, Encinas became Head of Government, serving from August 1, 2005, to December 4, 2006.
+Following López Obrador's election as head of government of the Federal District ("mayor of Mexico City"), he served in his cabinet as secretary of economic development and as government secretary.
+After López Obrador resigned to run for president in 2006, Encinas became head of government, serving from 1 August 2005 to 4 December 2006.

-Encinas provided official support for López Obrador's presidential campaign during the 2006 Mexican general election, and later support of the blockade of avenues in Mexico City.
+Encinas provided official support for López Obrador's unsuccessful presidential campaign in the 2006 general election, and later supported the blockade of avenues in Mexico City.

-Encinas represented the State of Mexico in the Senate from 2012 to 2018.
-He was appointed acting Secretary of the Interior on 16 June 2023 by President Andrés Manuel López Obrador.
+He ran for the governorship of the State of Mexico in 2011 but lost to Eruviel Ávila Villegas of the Institutional Revolutionary Party (PRI).
+He later represented the State of Mexico in the Senate from 2012 to 2018.
+He was appointed acting secretary of the interior on 16 June 2023 by President López Obrador.
 He was succeeded in the position on 19 June 2023 by Luisa María Alcalde Luján.

+In December 2025 he took office as Mexico's permanent representative to the Organization of American States (OAS).